 In 2016, we have also upgraded the evaluation and selection scorecard for our suppliers of palm oil and palm kernel oil derivatives.
-L'Oréal create which takes into account their commitments and their achievements in terms of knowledge of their own supply chain, sustainable procurement pra "zero deforestation" policy.
-All our direct suppliers were evaluated using this new matrix.
-This new Sustainable Palm Index has been made public and business partners in the sector at the beginning of 2017, in order to support efforts made to ensure sustainable palm oil sourcing.
-To discover this new tool (English and French versions available), please see: https://sharingbeautywithall.loreal.fr/sites/default/files/cms/loreal_su
+L'Oréal created Sustainable Palm Index, which takes into account their commitments and their achievements in terms of knowledge of their own supply chain, sustainable procurement practices and compliance with a "zero deforestation" policy.
+All our direct suppliers are being evaluated every year using this new grid which has been made public and available to all companies and business partners in the sector at the beginning of 2017, in order to support efforts made to ensure sustainable palm oil sourcing.
+To discover this new tool (English and French versions available), please see:

+https://sharingbeautywithall.loreal.fr/sites/default/files/cms/loreal\sustainable\index\2017.pdf

-GHG Emissions
+GHG Footprint

-8.1 Are you currently assessing the GHG emissions from your operations?
+8.1 Are you currently reporting any GHG footprint?